a Picture Map

 Use Azimap to create a picture map of all the wonderful attractions in

-In this guide we will show you how to create a new map and layer in Azimap and upload/Attach images to plotted locations to create a Picture map.
+In this guide we’ll show you how to create a new map and layer in Azimap

 Images used in tutorial available at: images.zip

 Time to complete: